top of page

 To avoid this fallacy, address the issue directly.
 Don't shift blame.
 A courageous approach is key.
 Courage will allow you to view a discussion as a challenge, and not as an "attack" that seeks to make you feel "canceled".
 Thus, a more ethical approach can actually make your thinking more logical, which further highlights the connection between ethics and logic.

-Of course, you can address an issue pretentiousness after providing a proper response.
+Of course, you can address an issue of pretentiousness after providing a proper response.
 It's not about silencing your voice, but ensuring "whataboutism" doesn't derail the conversation after you've already provided a logical answer.

 Also, remember that sometimes we are proven wrong, and in many cases it's not actually that bad as our emotions may tell us.
 If we want to improve ourselves we need to admit we aren't always right, that we have flaws that can be fixed, and that's okay.
 If anything, we can use accusations not for derailing discussions, but to understand our faults and think of ways to fix them.